Documentation

 In this paper, we define a model that permits a detailed micro-simulation of a bus station reflecting the interaction between queues of buses and queues of passengers.
 It captures all the relevant magnitudes that allow the evaluation of crowding at bus stops, as well as the effects of congestion and bus blocking and bunching.
 The model can be expanded to consider other specific passengers’ behavior aspects, such as the willingness to wait (patience).
 The layout of the paper is as follows.
 In section 2, a description of the modeled system in terms of the intervening queuing systems is presented.
 In section 3, we detail the variables and factors that must be considered in the model.
 Section 4 introduces the main magnitudes that reflect the performance of the queues are described.
 Section 5 describes the implementation of the model using the “Specification and Description Language Parallel Simulator” (SLDPS) system and section 6 describes the events taken into account in calculating the simulation statistics.
 Section 7 compares the results for the passenger queues obtained by simulation with those obtained by using the Powell’s approximation formula for bulk-arrival bulk-service queues.
 Finally, section 8 contains conclusions and future developments.

-2 THE PHYSICAL SYSTEM
+PHYSICAL SYSTEM

 The sequence of operations carried out at a bus stop and their operational times are fully described, amongst many other references, in (Fernández 2010), (Fernández and Tayler 2005), and (Anderson and Scalia-Tomba 1981).
 Conceptually, in terms of queuing models, at a bus stop two systems of queues interacting each other can be defined.
 From the point of view of passengers, one of these systems are made up by one or more queues of passengers, according to the number of lines operating on that bus stop and the policy that rules how these lines are chosen by passengers.
 From the point of view of the buses entering and exiting to the station, the bus stop behaves as two waiting systems in tandem with blocking.
 These waiting systems will be referred as L0 and L1 respectively.
 L0 waiting system receives input flow of buses from the external traffic flow.
 The servers of waiting system L0 are the berths where passengers may board and alight.
 Once a bus has completed the boarding/alighting operations, it leaves L0 and enters into L1, provided that there is no blocking from L1.
 At L1, buses may queue waiting for exiting the bus stop and entering in the external traffic flow.
 L1 may be considered non-existent in many cases if, after having completed the service, buses experience very little or no delay at all in entering to the external traffic flow.
 The lack of delay may depend on several factors, such as the existence of reserved lanes, traffic signals right after the exit of the bus stop or simply the intensity of the external traffic flow.